ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

     Once what kind of source and what kind of parser to use is determined, the appropriate `parse` function is called.
     A check for the presence of a  `topLevelAwait` is done here to decide whether we are running in async mode or not.
     After initialization of the scope and creation of the upper AST nodes, we get the initial token and the `parseTopLevel` function is then called with the `file` and `program` nodes.
+The function returns the root node of the AST: `file`.
     The parsing starts!

     ```js
     parse() {
       let paramFlags = PARAM;